Megalopolis (film): Critical response

-Home media
+Home media and roadshow screenings

 Megalopolis was released on Ultra HD Blu-ray, Blu-ray and DVD by Lionsgate in Europe following its theatrical run, but did not receive a North American physical home media release.
-The film became available for purchase and rental on premium video-on-demand services on November 12, 2024, but was pulled from digital platforms in selected markets in early 2025, reportedly because Coppola prefers that the film only be screened in theaters.
+The film became available for purchase and rental on premium video-on-demand services, including North America, on November 12, 2024, but was pulled from digital platforms in selected markets in early 2025, reportedly because Coppola prefers that the film only be screened in theaters.
+The film was made available for streaming on Mubi and Netflix in some European countries in September 2025.

-The film is currently streaming on MUBI as well as Netflix in select territories.
+Coppola held six roadshow screenings of Megalopolis in the U.S. from July 20–August 1, 2025.
+The Atlantic criticized Coppola's decision to limit the film to theatrical screenings and eschew a home video release, writing, "But rather than allow audiences to organically find Megalopolis, Coppola has made it hard to screen legally.
+Rather than wait for reevaluations of it to emerge over time, Coppola initiated the conversation from his end.
+His efforts to reintroduce Megalopolis to the public demonstrate the challenge of transforming a flop into a cult classic."